CyberTheronAI/HadoopAutoInstall/ReadMe.md

-This package is to install and config the hadoop
+This package is to install and config the hadoop on Ubuntu

 PreRequisite:
   1.java 1.8 to be downloaded from Oracle website